diogoneiss/crud-gestao-universidade/README.md

 ## Database setup

 You must first create the database and required tables/views.
 To do this.
-I provided two scripts: `tableDefinitions.sql`, `createViews`.sql and `fillTable`.sql (inserts mock data into db)
+I provided two scripts: `tableDefinitions.sql`, `createViews.sql` and `fillTable.sql` (inserts mock data into db)

 ## PHP setup